-It is anticipated that interviews will take place via Microsoft Teams in mid-July 2025 and we will inform you of the outcome of your application prior to this date.
+It is anticipated that interviews will take place on 14 July 2025 and we will inform you of the outcome of your application prior to this date.

 Candidates should note that travel and incidental expenses incurred in attending an in-person interview will not be reimbursed.